nikitavoloboev/moonbit/README.md

 #### [Day One](https://dayoneapp.com) - Digital journal

 - I often use it to check on events that happened to me `On this day`.
-- I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).
+I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).

 #### [Paprika](https://itunes.apple.com/us/app/paprika-recipe-manager-3/id1303222868?ls=1&mt=8) - Recipe manager

 - I use the app mainly as my meal planner for [recipes](https://github.com/nikitavoloboev/vegan-recipes#readme) I want to make during the day.
-Often I make the meal plans on my mac and then just view the things I plan to eat from my phone and cook it.
-I try to always cook my own food.
-- I also use it as my shopping list.
+I also use the app as a grocery list.

 #### [PDF Expert](https://itunes.apple.com/us/app/pdf-expert-by-readdle/id743974925?mt=8) - PDF reader/editor

 - Use it to read PDF books and documents.
-I use and love its `Text Reflow` feature that allows me to focus on the text and see only that.
+I love its `Text Reflow` feature that allows me to focus on the text and see only that.
 I try to not waste time on my phone and always do something proactive and useful.
 I also have a [huge list of books I want to read](https://wiki.nikitavoloboev.xyz/books/books.html).

 ### Social